YuliangXiu/ICON/README.md

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No.860768 ([CLIPE Project](https://www.clipe-itn.eu)).

-## Disclosure

-MJB has received research gift funds from Adobe, Intel, Nvidia, Facebook, and Amazon.
-While MJB is a part-time employee of Amazon, his research was performed solely at, and funded solely by, Max Planck.
-MJB has financial interests in Amazon, Datagen Technologies, and Meshcapade GmbH.

 ## License
 This code and model are available for non-commercial scientific research purposes as defined in the [LICENSE](LICENSE) file.
 By downloading and using the code and model you agree to the terms in the [LICENSE](LICENSE).